 Acai has been called a “superfood” with some claims that it can battle aspects of the aging process.
 Acai is an antioxidant but does that mean it can help turn back the clock or prevent or reduce any condition associated with old age?
 I was unable to turn up any peer-reviewed studies to confirm or refute this claim.
 That said here are 5 things that people can do right now that can help slow aging.

 2. Eat more fruits (acai too if you like) and vegetables

 4. Deal better with the negative stresses in your life

 5. Eat about 25% fewer calories (or do intermittent fasting)

 Acai and Wrinkles?

 Acai extracts may show up in cosmetics.
 This is probably because of its antioxidant properties.
-In theory, the antioxidants in acai, either rubbed on the skin or taken internally might reduce wrinkles caused by free radical damage, but I’d like to see some research that acai can reduces wrinkles first.
-I could discover no peer reviewed studies that investigated acai berry’s effect on wrinkles.
+In theory, the antioxidants in acai, either rubbed on the skin or taken internally might reduce wrinkles caused by free radical damage, but I’d like to see some research that acai can reduce wrinkles first.
+I could discover no peer-reviewed studies that investigated acai berry’s effect on wrinkles.

 Is Acai Berry a Superfood?